pact-foundation/pact.io/documentation/usage_ruby.md

 #### 2. Create a skeleton Animal Service client class

 Imagine an Animal Service client class that looks something like this.
+(By the way, don't use httparty if you're writing Ruby.
+Faraday is where it's at these days, I just haven't had time to update this example.)

 ```ruby
 require 'httparty'